- Doctor-led ambulance planning is considered for clinically unstable or high-risk patients.

 Scenario B — Acute Coronary Syndrome with Cardiac Monitoring

 A patient presenting to an outpatient clinic in Istanbul with dynamic ST changes on ECG is referred to a PCI-capable center.
-AHA's Mission: Lifeline program documents that pre-hospital 12-lead ECG and continuous rhythm monitoring shorten door-to-balloon time meaningfully [6].
+The American Heart Association (AHA) Mission: Lifeline program documents that pre-hospital 12-lead ECG and continuous rhythm monitoring shorten door-to-balloon time meaningfully [6].
 The Nova Ambulans doctor-led crew can administer IV nitrate, antiplatelets, and antiarrhythmics if needed.

 Scenario C — Febrile Neutropenia After Chemotherapy